-Industry and Competitors totals 5 ECTS credits and takes place during the 1st semester.
+Weigthing and position in the programme Industry and Competitors totals 5 ECTS credits and takes place during the 1st semester.

-- be able to relate to and extract relevant theories and models about the competitive position in the marketplace - be able to identify and analyse specific competitors - have knowledge about different benchmarking models - have knowledge about basic benchmarking theory and models including supply chain management - have knowledge about business ethics and corporate social responsibility - have knowledge of international competition law with the main focus on EU competition law - have knowledge of the ICC Advertising and Marketing Code - have basic knowledge of the economic effects of globalisation - have an understanding of international trade movements in the area - be able to understand economic and financial benchmarking theory for comparisons within a industry
+- be able to relate to and extract relevant theories and models about the competitive position in the marketplace - be able to identify and analyse specific competitors - have knowledge about different benchmarking models - have knowledge about basic benchmarking theory and models including supply chain management - have knowledge about business ethics and corporate social responsibility - have knowledge of international competition law with the main focus on EU competition law - have knowledge of the ICC Advertising and Marketing Code - have basic knowledge of the economic effects of globalisation - have an understanding of international trade movements in the area - be able to understand economic and financial benchmarking theory for comparisons within an industry

 - be able to analyse and assess the company's competitive position as a basis for preparation of the company's marketing mix with a focus on the sales effort.
-In relation to this the student will be able to benchmark a company against both the industry and its actual competitors with reference to strategic, tactical and operational level - be able to involve relevant theories and models in relation to benchmarking the supply chain of an internationally-oriented medium-sized company - understand a company's ethical dimension - be able to benchmark a company against a competitor or industry with the involvement of relevant economic theory
+In relation to this the graduate will be able to benchmark a company against both the industry and its actual competitors with reference to strategic, tactical and operational level - be able to involve relevant theories and models in relation to benchmarking the supply chain of an internationally-oriented medium-sized company - understand a company's ethical dimension - be able to benchmark a company against a competitor or industry with the involvement of relevant economic theory

-- be able to carry out marketing intelligence with a focus on compilation and assessment of information about the competitive position in the marketplace - be able to assess and identify areas of improvement in a company's supply chain based on benchmarking - be able to handle an economic assessment of the external influences on a company from both the industry and international environment - be able to assess whether certain marketing measures comply with the EU rules concerning misleading and comparative advertising
+- be able to carry out marketing intelligence with a focus on compilation and assessment of information about the competitive position in the marketplace - be able to assess and identify areas of improvement in a company's supply chain based on benchmarking - be able to handle an economic assessment of the external influences on a company from both the industry and international environment - be able to assess whether certain marketing measures comply with the EU rules concerning misleading and comparative advertising examinations, please read chapter 5, 16 & 17 plus Rules and Guidelines for Exams on Studynet.